-Overall, I do think La Sagrada Familia is a must see in Barcelona.
+Overall, I do think La Sagrada Familia is a must-see in Barcelona.
+(It’s one reason why I think it’s better to visit Barcelona than Madrid.)
 You don’t get an accurate sense of it from pictures.
 I enjoyed my visit and the audio tour, just would not get the ticket to go up the tower next time.
 I can’t wait to see what La Sagrada Familia looks like once it is finally complete.

 We again splurged and bought tickets for the guided tour.
 It is a bit of a hike from the subway so be sure you leave enough time.
 We ended up basically running across the park to make sure we didn’t miss our tour.
 Even if you just purchase access to the monumental zone, it will be a timed entry.

 Tickets for the guided tour or the monumental zone do not include entry to the Gaudi House Museum.
 This is where Gaudi lived.
 You can buy a special ticket for La Sagrada Familia that includes entrance to the Gaudi House Museum or purchase it separately for 5.50€.
 The Gaudi House Museum is located in the free access section of Park Guell so you could visit without paying to access the monumental zone.

 The tickets you buy online for the Gaudi House are timed entry.
 Unfortunately, when we visited, we didn’t realize that we needed to buy the tickets for the Gaudi House Museum in addition to the guided tour.
 The line was just too long, so we didn’t have enough time.
 I was disappointed because I would have liked to learn more about Gaudi.